 Chicago, October, 1991

-The leaves were dying, spiraling to the earth in deference to our career, which had seemingly sputtered with the release of Mystery Date in August.
-Late summer is typically a graveyard for movie releases, and we had shared the marquee with V.I.
+The leaves were dying, spiraling down in deference to our career, which had sputtered with the release of Mystery Date in August.
+Late summer is a graveyard for movie openings, and we had shared the marquees with V.I.
 Warshawski and Double Impact.

 “If Jean-Claude VanDamme can play twin brothers, why couldn’t they have let Ethan Hawke play both parts?”
 Terry groused.

-The plot of Mystery Date relied heavily on our hero being continually mistaken for his evil older brother, but the two actors looked nothing alike.
-Two years later, Ethan Hawke would star in the plane crash survival movie Alive, with a half-dozen young actors who all looked exactly like him.
+The plot of Mystery Date relied heavily on our hero being continually mistaken for his evil older brother, but the two actors they cast looked nothing alike.
+Two years later, Ethan Hawke would star in the plane crash survival movie Alive, with a half-dozen young actors who were nearly indistinguishable.
+Probably the beards.

 “Hey, at least we got a movie made.
-Our first script,” I noted.
+Our first script,” I said.

-“Sure, and after two-and-a-half years of rewrites, paying our agent and lawyer, and splitting the money, we made less than a Taco Bell manager,” Terry observed.
+“Sure, and after three years of rewrites, paying our agents and lawyers, paying the Writers Guild, and then splitting the money, we made less than a Taco Bell manager,” Terry noted.

-That first script was like a first child, and we’d sacrificed a lot to get it made.
-It earned us a reputation for blowing deadlines because of our half-assed work on the rewrite of Ophelia, the body-swapping revenge-seeking cat movie that we continually neglected while we stubbornly rewrote and reworked Mystery Date for no money.
-Now, the movie had come out and made no money, and we were in limbo.
+That first script was like a first child, and we had burned bridges to get it made.
+We earned a reputation for blowing deadlines because of our half-assed work on Ophelia, the body-swapping revenge-seeking cat movie that we neglected while we stubbornly rewrote and reworked Mystery Date for no money.
+Now, our movie had come out and made no money, and we were in limbo.
+Would it be an only child?

 Todd Harris was upbeat as he shunted us off to a new junior agent, Bayard Maybank.
-Bayard was Todd’s former assistant, which didn’t help us, as he was the one who had to manage the calls from our pissed off Ophelia producers.
+Bayard was Todd’s former assistant.
+It didn’t help us that he was the one who had to manage the calls from our pissed off Ophelia producers.

 “I think you guys should come out here,” Bayard suggested.
 “We can set up a few meetings.
 You had that thing you were pitching, right?”

-“Yeah,” replied Terry.
-“Yeah, yeah, yeah.”
-I looked at him quizzically.
+“Right,” replied Terry.
+“Right…” I looked at him quizzically.
 He shrugged.

 “I think we can get you a meeting on Super Mario Bros.,” Bayard said.